deepanshs/mrsimulator/docs/introduction/ethanol_example.rst

 Ethanol Example
 ^^^^^^^^^^^^^^^

-In this introductory example, we will simulate the isotopomers of ethanol.
-The resulting spectrum will include the characteristic
-:math:`^{13}\text{C}` `satellite peaks <https://en.wikipedia.org/wiki/Carbon-13_NMR_satellite>`_
-which come from couplings between :math:`^{1}\text{H}` and :math:`^{13}\text{C}` in low-abundance isotopomers.
+In this example, we simulate the :math:`^1\text{H}` and :math:`^{13}\text{C}` liquid-state NMR spectra of ethanol with its various isotopomers.
+That is, the resulting spectrum will include the characteristic :math:`^{13}\text{C}` `satellite peaks <https://en.wikipedia.org/wiki/Carbon-13_NMR_satellite>`_ which come from couplings between :math:`^{1}\text{H}` and :math:`^{13}\text{C}` in low-abundance isotopomers.

-It is good practice to import packages and classes at the beginning of your code.
-Here we import everything we will use in this example
+It is common to import packages and classes at the beginning of your code.
+Here we import everything used in this example

 .. plot::
     :context: reset